ajithyaasaf/smartbuilder1/replit.md

 - Environment variables support

 ## Changelog
+- January 26, 2025: Updated navigation order to: Home, About, Gallery, Services, Contact across all pages for better user flow
+- January 26, 2025: Redesigned About page leadership section with modern card layout, removing resume-style appearance for more visual impact and engagement
+- January 26, 2025: Successfully completed migration from Replit Agent to standard Replit environment with TypeScript fixes, database provisioning, and full functionality
 - January 26, 2025: Removed progress indicators from all gallery project cards for cleaner, streamlined design
 - January 26, 2025: Enhanced image modal with responsive design across all breakpoints, keyboard navigation, and smooth image cycling
 - January 26, 2025: Made gallery action buttons functional with proper modal implementation for viewing images, share functionality, and download capabilities